 Bring the fun and adventure of our programme to girls – no matter how you’re meeting

 Throughout this difficult time, we’ve been working to support our volunteers help entertain young people with new and fun activities, games and learning opportunities.

 Whether your unit is returning to your usual venue, or you’re running unit meetings online, you can still keep delivering great guiding, help girls earn badges and take part in programme activities.

 On our Adventures at home hub, you’ll find a whole range of games, challenges and videos that can be used in virtual meetings and socially distanced meetings or girls can also choose to do on their own.

 You can also use any Girlguiding programme resources you have, such as skills builders, unit meeting activities and badge books.
 Some activities might need to be adapted to be used in a virtual meeting, or a meeting with social distancing.

-We've created a suggested 6-week programme plan for each section, to give you a hand in deciding what activities will work with the way you're meeting.
+We've created a few different kinds of programme plans for each section, to give you a hand in deciding what activities will work with the way you're meeting.

 - Download example programme plan for Rainbows (Word)

 - Download example programme plan for Brownies (Word)